rhakia/Weather-Trend-Forecasting/README.md

 # Weather-Trend-Forecasting
 A comprehensive project that analyzes global weather trends using time series forecasting (ARIMA, Prophet, Naive), anomaly detection, and advanced climate analytics.
 Includes spatial visualizations, environmental correlations, and insights derived from a rich real-world weather dataset.

-🌦️ Weather Trend Forecasting Project
-A complete weather trend forecasting project analyzing global weather data using various time series models and anomaly detection techniques.
+This is a complete weather trend forecasting project analyzing global weather data using various time series models and anomaly detection techniques.
 This project not only forecasts temperature trends but also performs in-depth climate and environmental analyses across countries and regions.

 📁 Files Included